Paste your URL. Watch your answer bot get built.

 Running in the wild

-The same engine, seeded from each site's own pages, live on four sites.
-The gate measures two things: can it answer the site's real questions, and does it refuse off-topic ones.
-One site passes both cleanly.
-The other three each stress one axis, which is exactly where the gate earns its keep.
+The same engine, seeded from each site's own pages, live on six sites.
+Two are large business sites with hundreds of pages each, seeded on the full site.
+The other four each stress one axis of the gate - clean fit, small corpus, hardest corpus, sensitive subject - which is exactly where it earns its keep.
 Open one and use the launcher in the corner.

 Doloop Digital clean fit